Pinguicula: Diet

 The diet will range depending on the taxonomy and size of the prey due to the plant's retention ability.
 These size limitations are known to be the main element influencing what prey sources this carnivorous plant can access.
 They can also acquire nourishment from pollen and other plant parts that are high in protein, as other plants can become trapped on their leaves, thus, butterworts are both carnivorous and herbivorous plants.
 The diet consists of several species from the arthropod taxa; the majority of their prey are insects that have wings and are able to fly.
-The luring, retaining, and seizing of prey is the first steps in the feeding procedure for carnivorous plants; the result of the process is absorption and digestion of nutrients sourced from these food supplies.
+The luring, retaining, and seizing of prey are the first steps in the feeding procedure for carnivorous plants; the result of the process is absorption and digestion of nutrients sourced from these food supplies.
 Pinguicula species do not select their prey, as they passively accumulate them through methods of sticky, adhesive leaves.
-However, they do have the ability of visual attraction of their colorful leaves, which will increase the likelihood of luring and capturing a specific taxa.
+However, they do have the ability of visual attraction via their colorful leaves, which will increase the likelihood of luring and capturing a specific taxa.
 Pinguicula capture their food source/ prey by means of the mucilaginous, sticky substances produced by their stalk glands on the top of their leaf.
 Once the prey has become trapped in the peduncular glands, the sessile glands present will then produce enzymes needed to accomplish digestion and breaking down the digestible regions of the prey for their nutrients; taking in the fluids of the food source by means of cuticular holes present on the leaf's surface.